NasiruOjochide/iOS-Developer-Portfolio/README.md

 <img width="300" alt="Screenshot 2023-03-30 at 07 51 07" src="https://user-images.githubusercontent.com/129331000/228753366-b0282726-7f55-4b57-97c1-eee95a42b9d0.png">
 <img width="300" alt="Screenshot 2023-03-30 at 07 50 56" src="https://user-images.githubusercontent.com/129331000/228753372-c9213c72-7f5d-477c-b052-89a1db724d12.png"></span>

-## Techniques Used
-- SwiftUI
-  - JSON Decoder and Encoder
-  * Reading file from Bundle
-  + User Defaults
-  - Environment Values

 # [Layout and Geomety](https://github.com/NasiruOjochide/Layout-and-Geometry)

 This is a practice app for swiftUI features such as alignment guides, absolute positioning using Position() and relative positioning using offset, and using GeometryReader to get the size and frame of views.

 <img width="300" alt="Screenshot 2023-03-30 at 09 08 52" src="https://user-images.githubusercontent.com/129331000/228904451-79565650-5c7c-477d-8243-9fd72bf484d4.png">

-## Techniques Used

-- SwiftUI
-  - GeometryReader
-  - Custom AlignmentGuide
-  - position and offset

 # [Image Gallery](https://github.com/NasiruOjochide/ImageGalleryChallenge)